Brent heads towards $125 on U.S. stocks draw, weaker dollar

 | SINGAPORE

-SINGAPORE Brent crude edged towards $125 (78.72 pounds) (78.74 pounds) a barrel on Wednesday, pulling back from sharp losses a day earlier, as lower-than-expected U.S. crude stocks and a weaker dollar offset the prospect that top exporter Saudi Arabia would ramp up supply.
+SINGAPORE Brent crude edged towards $125 (78.66 pounds) a barrel on Wednesday, rebounding from sharp losses a day earlier, as lower-than-expected U.S. crude stocks and a weaker dollar offset the prospect of top exporter Saudi Arabia ramping up supply.

 Oil prices also received a boost after the greenback fell 0.3 percent against a basket of currencies, making dollar-denominated commodities cheaper when purchased in other currencies. .DXY